RQuispeC/Dance-Recognition/README.md

+### Disclaimer
+Please note that this readme is out of date, so it may not include full instructions.
+Author may update it in the future.

 # Mask Detection and Dancers Recognition

 This project aims at detecting mask location and recognize images for typical dances from the city of Cusco - Peru.